Kirby1997/Banano/README.md

 aiofiles
 bitstring

-  Addresses you want to send to should be in "addresses.txt" with each address being on a new line
+Addresses you want to send to should be in "addresses.txt" with each address being on a new line.
+Download both SendMulti.py and validations.py in order to run the application